brootaylor/brootaylor-v2/src/_content/landings/links.md

 ---
 title: "Links"
+# Populates the `meta description` for a page
 summary: "Links to articles and various things I've enjoyed and found interesting.
 Technical and non-technical.
 Quite a few of them offer perspectives / advice I appreciate."
+# Populates the opening / `lead` text on a page
+lead:
-lead: "Links to articles and various things I've enjoyed and found interesting.
+  - "Links to articles and various things I've enjoyed and found interesting.
 Technical and non-technical.
 Quite a few of them offer perspectives / advice I appreciate."
 bodyClass: "links-home"

 date: 2020-02-22T22:10:00